 If a conversation isn’t going anywhere, it helps to switch the topic away from yourself.
 Begin a conversation that revolves around your friend and her life.

 For example, ask about your friend’s grandchildren, hobbies, or holidays.
 Be a good friend and be genuinely interested in what she says.

 Set your boundaries and stick to them

 I realized that socializing with able-bodied people was going to be challenging.
-I know that my needs changed, not theirs.
+I know that my needs have changed, not theirs.
 I don’t take it personally.

 I’m thankful that the friendship with my colleague served its purpose.
 I also know it’s time to move on.
 I’ve given myself permission to do so without anger.